 Whether you are forming your first business or adding to an existing one, it pays to set it up correctly.
-Choosing the wrong business structure will expose you to unnecessary costs and risks.
-Failing to address the key practical issues can result in you falling out with business partners or stakeholders.
-This briefing focuses on:
+Choosing the wrong business structure exposes you to unnecessary costs and risks.

-The legal form you choose for your business will depend on your commercial needs, the financial risk you are willing to take and your tax position.
+The legal form you choose will depend on your commercial needs, the financial risk you are willing to take and your tax position.

-1.1 Setting up a limited company offers flexibility if you plan to grow the business (see 2).
+Setting up a limited company offers flexibility if you plan to grow the business

 - It is relatively easy to involve outside investors by selling them shares.
-It is always worth being careful about who you allow to become shareholders as they share in the ownership and possibly the decision making of the company.
+It is always worth being careful about who you allow to become shareholders as they share in the ownership of the company.

-Some of these benefits are also available in a limited liability partnership (see 1.3 and 4.6).
+- Some of these benefits are also available in a limited liability partnership.

 - You are self-employed.
-You personally own the assets of the business and are personally responsible for any profits or losses of the business.
+You personally own the assets of the business and are personally liable for any business losses.